Skip to content

 --namespace my_namespace

-kubectl create secret generic opentf-trusted-keys ^
+kubectl create configmap opentf-trusted-keys ^

 --from-file=trusted_1.pub=./trusted_key.pub ^